 The TOE internally maintains the date and time.
-This date and time are used as the timestamp that is applied to audit records generated by the TOE.
-Administrators can update the TOE's clock manually via FMC.
+This date and time is used as the timestamp that is applied to audit records generated by the TOE.
+Administrators can update the TOE's clock manually via FMC or can configure the TOE to use NTP to synchronize the TOE's clock with an external time source.
 Additionally, the TOE performs testing to verify correct operation of the appliance itself and that of the cryptographic module.
 Whenever any system failures occur within the TOE the TOE will cease operation.